Kuuchuu/SteamModDownloader/README.md

 ```
 These are configured at startup once, and can be changed in settings.
 To download your mods, simply select the "Download Mods" option and
-paste your workshop url/link.
-It will be downloaded to `downloadDir`.
+paste your workshop URLs or IDs.
+They will be downloaded to `downloadDir`.

 Optional launch Flags:
 ```bash